 A Comfortable Place to Relax

-While standing in the checkout line at the grocery store, I notice the cover of a magazine featuring a garden swing.
+While standing in the checkout line at the grocery store, I noticed the cover of a magazine featuring a garden swing.
 I thought that would be great in my backyard.
-I’d have a place to relax, to read or to dry off after a dip in the pool.
+I’d have a place to relax, to read, or to dry off after a dip in the pool.
 Looking through the local home improvement store, the only thing I found that came close to what I wanted was a cedar chair swing.
-I choked when I saw the price, Five hundred dollars.
+I choked when I saw the price, 500 dollars.
 If I wanted the type of garden swing I had in mind, a chaise lounge swing, I would have to build it.

 Recycle a Pallet and Save $$$